Top Vitamins and Supplements for Women in Their 30s and 40s

 If you aren’t already taking one, a good multivitamin is a great place to start, and if your multivitamin is made from real food sources—even better!
 It’s the closest you can get to the real thing.

 Swanson’s Real Food Multivitamin for Women nourishes your body with 17 essential vitamins and minerals plus antioxidant turmeric, stress-busting ashwagandha, and cranberry concentrate for urinary tract health.
-Check out our complete Real Food supplement line for more nutrients derived from whole food sources.

 2. Essential Calcium & Vitamin D Combo